NeoPower-Digital/inkathon-dapp/README.md

 ### 📘 Extras

+#### Connecting wallet state

-We can manage the connection status with `isConnecting` property and show a loading spinner while the user is connecting the wallet.
+We can manage the connection status with `isConnecting` property and show a loading spinner while the user is connecting the wallet. \
 This code block also includes code refactoring to have a more readable component

 ```jsx